xericguzman/markdown-portfolio/README.md

 In this assignment, you'll create a simple web page built with Markdown that displays information about yourself.

+If you ever have any questions about Markdown syntax, feel free to reference the documentation here: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 ### Instructions

 1. Start about by forking this repository